paulate/CIIDthesis/posts/index.md

 ---
 layout: post-index
-title: All Bloggings
+title: Project Updates
-excerpt: "Blog posts about the thesis."
+excerpt: "Posts about the thesis."
 ---